-All PDUK courses are aimed specifically at clinicians and people working in the healthcare sector.
+All PDUK courses are explicitly aimed at clinicians and people working in the healthcare sector.
 They're ideal for those who want to boost their clinical knowledge, patient skills or personal attributes.
-Not matter what your career background or level, you're sure to find something that fits.
+No matter your career background or level, you're sure to find something that fits.

 Sign up for a PDUK CPD course today, and don’t forget to have a look at our website to find:

-In-house programmes: Held wherever you are in the country – at any location, or indeed virtually – we come to you.
+In-house programmes: Held wherever you are in the country – at any location or virtually – we come to you.
 Or at least, your tutor does!
 Any time, any date, any place.
-Perfect for learning in groups, our in-house courses are great value for money too – the more the merrier.
-Find out more about our inhouse courses here.
+Perfect for learning in groups or clinical teams, our in-house courses are great value for money, too – the more, the merrier.
+Find out more about our in-house courses here.